Walker-TW/Front-End-Vishual/README.md

 4. Enjoy!

+## The Back End

+WARNING!

+The project will not run without the Node.JS server running in another terminal window we would suggest running that directory first before running NPM start.

-Please also follow directions for running the back end server, found in the [Back-End-Vishual](https://github.com/acmerlino1/Back-End-Vishual) README.
+For directions on running the back end server please visit that portion of the project found [here](https://github.com/Walker-TW/Back-End-Vishual).

-In the Back-End directory, you can run: node authorizationcode/app.js to allow authorisation through Spotify's OAuth.

 ## License